wp-plugins/wp-e-commerce-predictive-search/readme.txt

 Support and access to this plugin documents are available from the [HELP tab](http://a3rev.com/products-page/wp-e-commerce/wpec-predictive-search-pro/#help) on the Pro Versions Home page.

 == Changelog ==

+= 1.1.3 - 2012/12/18 =

+* Feature: Added get Product Name results character description from Products 'Additional Description' if no content is entered for Product description.

+* Fixed: Plugin now supports themes that use post_type array rather than post_type string.
+If the theme post_type is array plugin will now use function is_array() and in_array() instead of trim() function to generate the All Search Results pages.
+Thanks to Dietmar Hohn of Germany for working with us on this quirky bug fix.

 = 1.1.2 - 2012/11/27 =